bytex-solutions/snamp/docs/gateways/introduction.md

-SNAMP Resource Adapters
+SNAMP Gateways
 ====
-**Managed Resource Adapter** (or **Resource Adapter**) is a software component used to expose monitoring and management functionality to **Monitoring & Management Tools** used in your enterprise (such as Nagios, Zabbix or Microsoft System Center Operations Manager).
-Resource Adapter exposes all information provided by connected managed resources (via Resource Connectors) to the external tools using specified protocol or technology.
+**Gateway** is a software component used to expose monitoring and management functionality to **Monitoring & Management Tools** used in your enterprise (such as Nagios, Zabbix, e-mail or even Jabber).
+Gateway exposes all information provided by connected managed resources (via Resource Connectors) to the external tools using specified protocol or technology.

-Feature list of **Resource Adapter** contains following items:
+Feature list of **Gateway** contains following items:

 * Management Protocols - list of management protocols used by **monitoring & management tool** to manage and monitor the connected **managed resource**
 * Attributes - is **Resource Adapter** provide access to the **managed resource** attributes?